-The Internal Revenue Service doesn't let you deduct mortgages or liens when figuring capital gains gains – the tax on property sales – even though you must pay them off in order to sell with clear title.
-A mortgage is both contracted for and paid off during the buy-and-sell process, so it's a wash.
+The Internal Revenue Service doesn't let you deduct mortgages or liens when figuring the tax on capital gains from property sales, even though you must pay them off in order to sell with clear title.
+A mortgage is both contracted for and paid off during the buy-and-sell process, so it all evens out.
 This doesn't mean you'll get hit with a huge tax bill when you sell, however.
 In fact, you probably won't, thanks to IRS exclusions that apply to homeowners.

 The IRS doesn't care how you paid for your home when you purchased it.
 Your property's basis for capital gains tax begins with the purchase price regardless of how you financed the transaction.
 For example, if you paid $300,000 for the home, your tax basis is $300,000, even if you took out a mortgage for $270,000.
 You can add to the $300,000 figure, however, if you made any home improvements.
 If you added a sun room and it cost you $60,000, your tax basis becomes $360,000.
 The higher your basis, the less capital gains you'll typically realize.

 After you determine your basis, you can deduct it from the sales price when you sold your house to determine your capital gain.
 For example, if you sell your home for $400,000 and its basis is $360,000, you have a $40,000 capital gain.
 You can whittle away from this a little more, however, by deducting costs incident to the buy-and-sell process.
 For example, you can subtract mortgage points or prepaid interest you paid at closing when you purchased the property, and you can deduct expenses such as your broker's commission and legal fees that you paid as part of the sale.
 You can also deduct anything you spent to spruce the place up to sell it, provided you made the repairs and cosmetic improvements within three months of the sale date.
 If these additional costs add up to $16,000, your capital gain becomes only $24,000.

 Qualifying For an Exclusion